-Velocity 2X is the sci-fi platformer and shoot ‘em-up in one adventure, heading to PS Vita and PS4 in 2014!
+Velocity 2X is the sci-fi platformer and shoot ’em-up in one adventure, available now for PS Vita and PS4!

-This highly anticipated sequel to Velocity Ultra weaves together two classic game formats into one seamless adventure, featuring puzzle-platforming action alongside award-winning top-down shoot ‘em-up gameplay!
+This critically acclaimed sequel to Velocity Ultra weaves together two classic game formats into one seamless adventure, featuring puzzle-platforming action alongside award-winning top-down shoot ’em-up gameplay!

 Engage the Quarp Drive teleport to outsmart the enemy in race-tuned space combat, then dock your ship, jump out and run around on foot to infiltrate enemy bases.
 Once you’ve disabled internal defences, jump back into the Quarp Jet and continue your mission!